1587/speaking-exam/00-part5.md

 and to have more money,
-you must spend much time makeing money, have less time enjoying life. in china, many software engineer work more than 12 hours a day to maintain a high salary the more money they earn,the less happy they are.
+you must spend much time makeing money, have less time enjoying life. in china, many software engineer work more than 12 hours a day to maintain a high salary, the more money they earn,the less happy they are.

 therefore , money doesn't means happiness.
 ```